-Claremont Graduate University is accredited by the Western Association of Schools and Colleges (WASC) and holds the prestigious classification of Doctoral Research University – Extensive, granted by the Carnegie Foundation for the Advancement of Teaching.
+Claremont Graduate University is accredited by the WASC Senior College and University Commission (WSCUC) and holds the prestigious classification of Doctoral Research University – Extensive, granted by the Carnegie Foundation for the Advancement of Teaching.

 The Peter F. Drucker and Masatoshi Ito Graduate School of Management is a member of PRME (Principles for Responsible Management Education), “an initiative to inspire and champion responsible management education, research and thought leadership globally.
 The PRME are inspired by internationally accepted values such as the principles of the United Nations Global Compact.
 They seek to establish a process of continuous improvement among institutions of management education in order to develop a new generation of business leaders capable of managing the complex challenges faced by business and society in the 21st century.
 In the current academic environment, corporate responsibility and sustainability have entered but not yet become embedded in the mainstream of business-related education.
 The PRME are therefore a timely global call for business schools and universities worldwide to gradually adapt their curricula, research, teaching methodologies and institutional strategies to the new business challenges and opportunities.”

 Visit the PRME website and learn more about the Six Principles of PRME.